ra1nlox/discord-emoji-pictures-generator/README.md

   set-shape

-  With this command you can change shape of picture what you need (use numbers from 0 to 9, and separate them with spaces like this [0 1 0 1 0 1 0])
+  With this command you can change shape of picture what you need (Use numbers from 0 to 9 where you need a emoji, split it with a just space)

   generate